Why Formation Was the Easy Part: A Guide to Business Maintenance

 Internal vs. External Compliance

-Business maintenance is generally split into two categories: internal records and external state compliance.
+Business maintenance is generally split into two categories: internal records and external state compliance. certificates of good standing you may need.

 Internal compliance involves keeping your own house in order.
 For an LLC, this means maintaining an updated Operating Agreement, keeping detailed financial records, and documenting major business decisions.
 If you run a corporation, this extends to holding annual shareholder meetings and recording meticulous meeting minutes.
-If you are ever audited or involved in a lawsuit, these internal documents prove that your business is operating as a legitimate separate entity.
+If you are ever audited or involved in a lawsuit, these internal documents prove that your business is operating as a legitimate separate entity. full breakdown of LLC compliance requirements.

 External compliance is what you owe the state.
 This includes paying franchise taxes, renewing business licenses, and filing your annual or biennial reports.
 Failing to keep up with external compliance leads directly to the loss of your Good Standing status.
+LLC compliance checklist for ongoing maintenance.

 Keeping Your Registered Agent Current